RM500 Instant Loan Using IC in Malaysia

 RM500+ / 6–24 months

-*Note: Tambadana’s rate is not officially stated but is estimated at around 18 percent per year based on KPKT limits.
+*Note: Tambadana’s rate is not officially stated, but is estimated to be around 18 percent per year based on the limits set by KPKT.

 Credit scores, CCRIS/CTOS and fraud

-Be wary of fraud.
-The increase in digital‑loan usage has attracted cyber criminals.
-Among their tactics is posing as company representatives and sending fake links via WhatsApp or SMS.
-Wavpay emphasises that they do not use agents and advises customers to check that the message truly comes from an official number.
-Always check the official website or contact number before sharing personal information.
+Beware of fraud.
+The increased use of digital-loans by customers has now become an avenue for cyber attackers to target and defraud unsuspecting customers.
+In their meticulous way, criminals pose as a company’s representative and send links on WhatsApp or SMS with some bait attached.
+Wavpay warns that they do not use agents and customers should ensure that the message is from their official number.
+Always check the official website or number before giving personal details.

 Ways to check loan status